Dubai, United Arab Emirates, 14 June 2020

 - Brazil remains largest exporter of F&B products to the MENA region

 The Halal Trade and Marketing Center is a global business development center focused on opportunities within the halal economy for manufacturers, suppliers, and distributors of halal products and services.
-Cofounded by DAFZA and the Dubai Islamic Economy Development Centre (DIEDC), it is substantially supported by the key services partners across the halal economy ecosystem.
+Cofounded by DAFZ and the Dubai Islamic Economy Development Centre (DIEDC), it is substantially supported by the key services partners across the halal economy ecosystem.
 Following the new partnership, CCAB will become a key contributor to the HTMC’s support services pillar.

-During the signing ceremony, Ms. Lootah emphasized DAFZA’s ecosystem and its contribution to Dubai’s foreign trade in recent years.
-She explained DAFZA’s Islamic Economy Strategy and some of its key initiatives, which include the Halal Guidebook, the second version of which will be translated into Portuguese, in association with CCAB.
+During the signing ceremony, Ms. Lootah emphasized DAFZ’s ecosystem and its contribution to Dubai’s foreign trade in recent years.
+She explained DAFZ’s Islamic Economy Strategy and some of its key initiatives, which include the Halal Guidebook, the second version of which will be translated into Portuguese, in association with CCAB.
 As well as the role of HTMC in expanding opportunities for bilateral trade with the Brazilian market.

 Speaking during the ceremony, Ms. Lootah commented: “The economies of Brazil and the UAE are highly complementary and show potential for significant cooperation in several trade and investment sectors, which are still unexplored or only partially developed.
 The UAE is the third-largest Arab trade partner and the second one in the Middle East for Brazil and there is a collaborative will to increase trade and investment between the two countries.